gSchool/lti-dotnet-react-week-2/checkpoints/03-asynchronous-javascript.md

 * type: project
 * id: 6b0ee22c-f31f-46f2-8cc2-ec467cade30f
-* title: JS Native Array Methods
+* title: Asynchronous JavaScript

 <!--'question' is required, markdown, the question to be answered-->

 ##### !question

-### JS Native Array Methods
+### Asynchronous JavaScript

+Create a JSON file with your quiz questions.
+Using either `async`/`await` or a `promise`, `fecth` the questions to be used in the quiz.

-Submit the github repo containing your work on the js-native-array-methods below.
+Submit the github  containing your work on the Asynchronous JavaScript below.

 ##### !end-question